julien-diener/sparkhivewebapp/README.md

 A very simple spring web app that use apache spark hive

-**Note:** Currently, it is only implemented to work on local disc.

 Author [Julien Diener](http://julien.diener.website)

 ###Getting started

-First, the spark assembly jar (provided in the installation spark lib folder) should be added to maven local repo.
-See the command in the *Note on spark dependencies* section below.
+First, the spark assembly jar (provided in the installation spark lib folder) should be added to the maven local repo.
+The command is given in the *Note on spark dependencies* section below.

-**package and install**:
+**packaging and install**:

     mvn install

-**run using jetty plugin**:
+**run using the jetty plugin**:

 To run the code on local hard disc (no hdfs), the folder `/user/hive/warehouse` should be created: